BrandonXu6106/obsidianpublish/content/thoughts/mind body problem.md

 - [Materialism](Materialism.md) (physicalism): minds and brains are identical (identity theory)
   - nothing magical about minds, just the brains activity
 - Dualism: minds are distinct from the brain
-- [[idealism|Idealism]]: everything is mental/in the mind
+- [[idealism.md|Idealism]]: everything is mental/in the mind

 ## Considering other minds

 For own mind, introspection works more or less.
-However for other minds, we must rely on behaviour of others (what they say and do, see also: [[epistemic authority]])
+However for other minds, we must rely on behaviour of others (what they say and do, see also: [[epistemic authority](epistemic%20authority.md))

 Two possible ways of understanding how this way of knowing other minds works